gabriel-msilva/streamlit-arborist/docs/usage.rst

     tree_view(data)

-You can include additional keys in the node's data:
+You may include additional keys in the node's data:

 .. code-block:: python

-    [
+    data = [
         {"id": "1", "name": "Node 1", "description": "This is node 1"}, {"id": "2", "name": "Node 2", "description": "This is node 2"}
     ]